-- Minimum Lot or Parcel Size: A Medium City may not require a minimum Lot or Parcel size that is greater than the minimum Lot or Parcel size required for a detached single-family dwelling in the same zone.
-Additionally, Medium Cities shall allow the development of a Duplex on any property zoned to allow detached single-family dwellings, which was legally created prior to the Medium City's current lot size minimum for detached single-family dwellings in the same zone. - 2.
-Density: If a Medium City applies density maximums in a zone, it may not apply those maximums to the development of Duplexes. - 3.
-Setbacks: A Medium City may not require setbacks to be greater than those applicable to detached single-family dwellings in the same zone. - 4.
-Height: A Medium City may not apply lower maximum height standards than those applicable to detached single-family dwellings in the same zone. - 5.
-Parking: - a.
-A Medium City may not require more than a total of two off-street parking spaces for a Duplex. - b.
-Nothing in this section precludes a Medium City from allowing on-street parking credits to satisfy off-street parking requirements. - 6.
-Lot Coverage and Floor Area Ratio: Medium Cities are not required to apply lot coverage or floor area ratio standards to new Duplexes.
-However, if the Medium City chooses to apply lot coverage or floor area ratio standards, it may not establish a cumulative lot coverage or floor area ratio for a Duplex that is less than established for detached single-family dwelling in the same zone. - 7.
-A Medium City or other utility service provider that grants clear and objective exceptions to public works standards to detached single-family dwelling development must grant the same exceptions to Duplexes.
+(1) Minimum Lot or Parcel Size: A Medium City may not require a minimum Lot or Parcel size that is greater than the minimum Lot or Parcel size required for a detached single-family dwelling in the same zone.
+Additionally, Medium Cities shall allow the development of a Duplex on any property zoned to allow detached single-family dwellings, which was legally created prior to the Medium City's current lot size minimum for detached single-family dwellings in the same zone.

+Allowing duplexes on the same lot sizes as single family is the most significant part of the rule.
+However I don't think it will make a significant impact as most duplexes will likely still be built on lots at or near the current minimum requirement.

+(2) Density: If a Medium City applies density maximums in a zone, it may not apply those maximums to the development of Duplexes.

+We base maximum and minimum density on the number of lots not dwellings.
+Dwelling density is controlled by lot size requirements, so adding duplexes could lead to an increase in density, which is the point.
+However, as stated before it is likely that most duplexes we be built on lots at or near the current minimum lot size.

+(3) Setbacks: A Medium City may not require setbacks to be greater than those applicable to detached single-family dwellings in the same zone.

+(4) Height: A Medium City may not apply lower maximum height standards than those applicable to detached single-family dwellings in the same zone.

+Setbacks and height have always been the same except for 2-story duplexes which currently have a greater side setback.
+Staff will be proposing to change this setback to affect only multi-story multifamily dwellings.

+(5) Parking:

+(a) A Medium City may not require more than a total of two off-street parking spaces for a Duplex.

+(b) Nothing in this section precludes a Medium City from allowing on-street parking credits to satisfy off-street parking requirements.

+This section prevents a City from requiring more than 1 parking space per dwelling for a duplex.
+Currently we require 2 off-street spaces per dwelling but allow the garage or carport to count, so most duplexes will be built as they are now, with a full driveway and two car garage or single driveway and 1 car garage.
+Should we change other multi-family parking standards to maintain a logical progression?
+If not 3-plex and 4-plex will jump parking back to 2 per dwelling.

+(6) Lot Coverage and Floor Area Ratio: Medium Cities are not required to apply lot coverage or floor area ratio standards to new Duplexes.
+However, if the Medium City chooses to apply lot coverage or floor area ratio standards, it may not establish a cumulative lot coverage or floor area ratio for a Duplex that is less than established for detached single-family dwelling in the same zone.

+(7) A Medium City or other utility service provider that grants clear and objective exceptions to public works standards to detached single-family dwelling development must allow the same exceptions to Duplexes.

+Our lot coverage and public works standards are currently the same for single family and duplexes

-660-046-0125 Duplex Design Standards in Medium Cities
+Duplex Design Standards in Medium Cities